cnruby/gradle_kotlin/README.md

-## Develop The Spring Web Application Property Files with H2 and PostgreSQL
+## Develop The Spring Web App Property Files with H2 and PostgreSQL

 ### DO (add a new application properties file for H2)
 ```bash